-Twenty years of insurgency, instability and conflict have led to high rates of poverty and unemployment in northern Uganda.
-By 2005, a measure of peace and stability had returned to the region.
+Twenty years of insurgency, instability and conflict led to high rates of poverty and unemployment in northern Uganda, but by 2005 a measure of peace and stability had returned to the region.
 The centerpiece of the post-conflict recovery plan was a decentralized development program, the Northern Uganda Social Action Fund (NUSAF).
-To stimulate employment growth through self-employment, in 2006 the government launched a new NUSAF component: the Youth Opportunities Program (YOP), which provided cash transfers to groups of young adults for self-employment in trades.
+In 2006, to stimulate employment growth through self-employment, the government launched a new NUSAF component: the Youth Opportunities Program (YOP), which provided cash transfers to groups of young adults with the goal of encouraging trade-based self-employment.

 The average applicant group had 22 members.
 Group cash transfers averaged nearly UGX 12.8 million (US$7,108), and varied by both group size and group request.
 The average transfer size per member was UGX 673,026 (US$374) – more than 20 times the average monthly income of the youth at the time of the baseline survey.

-Due to vast oversubscription, the 535 eligible groups were selected at random, using a lottery, to either receive the YOP program (treatment group) or not (comparison group).
-A baseline survey was conducted with 2601 individuals in 2008, and 87 percent were successfully followed and interviewed in the endline survey two years later.
-Researchers are then able to compare the impact of the intervention across the two groups on an array of economic and social indicators.
+Due to vast oversubscription, the 535 eligible groups were selected at random, using a lottery, to either receive the YOP program or be part of the comparison group.
+A baseline survey was conducted with 2601 individuals in 2008, and 87 percent were successfully followed and interviewed in the endline surveys two and four years later.